-For information on what to do during an active shooter incident you can watch a short video called "20 to Ready: Active Shooter" on the BYU Police website.
-To survive an active shooter incident, one must develop a survival mindset and a plan a course of action.
+For information on what to do during an active shooter incident, individuals can watch a short video called "20 to Ready: Active Shooter" on the BYU Police website.
+The video describes how to develop a survival mindset and a plan a course of action.
 A survival mindset is a protective shield with three components: awareness, preparation, and rehearsal.
-A course of action may include any or all of the following listed below.
+A course of action may include any or all of the following: